+Machinist schools often offer certificate programs that teach students how to operate manual or computer-controlled machines used in manufacturing and construction.
 A number of entry-level machinist positions in a variety of fields are open to people who have earned a certificate in machinery operation.
-Many machinist certificate programs teach students to operate various machines manually or by computer control.
-Machinist schools often offer certificate programs that teach students how to operate specific types of machines that are used in manufacturing or construction, for example.
-Certificate programs can vary in length from a couple of months to two years.
+These programs can vary in length from a couple of months to two years.

 Depending on the program, the required coursework can vary from covering basic machine operation to advanced engine building.
-The list below contains some fairly common topics covered in machinist certificate programs:
+The list below contains some fairly common topics covered in these programs:

 - Computer-controlled machines

-Students in machinist associate's degree programs learn to use a plethora of mechanical equipment.
+Students learn to use a plethora of mechanical equipment.
 In addition to classes on machine operation, students often focus on mathematics, science and computer skills.
 The topics listed below are usually discussed in the programs: